scottishgovernment/resources.mygov.scot/_standard/service-retirement.markdown

 ### for service providers of mygov.scot services

-* Service providers and potential service providers must maintain ongoing awareness of service evolution through established communication channels
+* Service providers must maintain ongoing awareness of service evolution through established communication channels
-* Service providers and potential service providers must communicate to mygov.scot when existing channels are not working effectively or can be improved
+* Service providers must communicate to mygov.scot when existing channels are not working effectively or can be improved
-* Service providers and potential service providers must provide any information available to them regarding why their service providers choose to use, or not use, elements of their service and those of mygov.scot
+* Service providers must provide any information available to them regarding why their service providers choose to use, or not use, elements of their service and those of mygov.scot.

 ##Supporting material